Josh B. Wages

 Josh is an experienced writer on a variety of legal issues.
 He has briefed or argued numerous motions before state and federal courts throughout Georgia and in the Federal District Court for the Southern District of West Virginia.
 Josh has briefed appeals in the Georgia Court of Appeals, Georgia Supreme Court, U.S. Court of Appeals for the Fourth Circuit, and the U.S. Court of Appeals for the Eleventh Circuit, and he has argued appeals before the Georgia Court of Appeals, Georgia Supreme Court and the Eleventh Circuit.
 Staying abreast of developments in the law, and being prepared to address the complicated legal issues that arise in complex national product liability litigation allows BBGA to stand toe-to-toe with the nation’s largest corporations and corporate defense law firms.

-Outside of work, Josh enjoys spending time with his wife Christy and his daughters Sarah and Lucy, as well as cheering for the Georgia Bulldogs.
+Outside of work, Josh enjoys spending time with his wife and his daughters, as well as cheering for the Georgia Bulldogs.